mbaumer/us_hep_funding/docs/_states/NC.md

 [Back to top](#top)
 ## NC-06 -- Rep. Mark Walker (R) -- [Wikipedia](https://en.wikipedia.org/wiki/NC-06)
 ### Committees
-Mark Walker is the #6 Democrat on the House Subcommittee on Higher Education and Workforce Development
+Mark Walker is the #6 Republican on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```